SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 The Search Appearance Toolkit serves as a hub for connecting your site to essential third-party services, helping you to create valuable analytics data and site insights.

 = Google Tag Manager (GTM) Integration =
-Stop worrying about editing your theme's `header.php` file.
-Just paste your `GTM-XXXXXXX` ID into the settings, and the plugin will correctly and safely inject the GTM scripts into your site's `<head>` and `<body>` on every page.
+Easily integrate with Google Tag Manager by pasting your `GTM-XXXXXXX` ID into the settings field.
+The plugin will correctly and safely inject the GTM scripts into your site's `<head>` and `<body>` on every page.
+No coding required.

 = Sophisticated GTM Event Tracking =
-Once GTM is enabled, you can flip toggles to automatically push rich, valuable events to the `dataLayer` for your analytics.
-This is where the power of integration shines through.
+With GTM enabled, you can check four boxes to start gathering important insights about site visitors:

-* **Rich SEO dataLayer:** Automatically pushes critical page data (like post category, author, tags, and page type) on every page load.
-This is a powerful feature for advanced users who want to create granular analytics triggers in GTM (e.g., "Fire this conversion pixel *only* on the 'Products' category").
+* **Rich SEO dataLayer:** Push foundational page data (like post category, author, tags, and page type) on every page load, allowing advanced users to create granular analytics triggers in GTM (e.g., "Fire this conversion pixel *only* on the 'Products' category").
 * **Scroll Depth Tracking:** Find out how much of your content is being viewed by visitors.
 This feature pushes `scroll_depth` events as users scroll 25%, 50%, 75%, and 100% down a page.
-* **Outbound & Affiliate Link Click Tracking:** Automatically detects when a user clicks a link to leave your site and pushes an `external_link_click` event, conditionally identifying affiliate links (with `rel="sponsored"`) and then pushing a separate `affiliate_link_click` event.
+* **Outbound & Affiliate Link Click Tracking:** Measure when users click on links to leave your site, pushing an `external_link_click` event, conditionally identifying affiliate links (with `rel="sponsored"`) and pushing a separate `affiliate_link_click` event.
 * **Jump Link Click Tracking:** Tracks engagement with your Jump Links Block by pushing a `jump_link_click` event, letting you see which sections your users are most interested in.

+SEO 44's integration with Google Tag Manager pushes valuable events to the `dataLayer` for use in Google Analytics.
+The plugin provides an import file and detailed instructions for setting up Google Tag Manager and Google Analytics to receive event tracking data.

 = Webmaster Verification =
-Easily verify your site with search engines.
+Verify your site with search engines quickly and easily.
 Paste your verification codes for **Google Search Console** and **Bing Webmaster Tools** into the corresponding fields in the Integrations tab.
-The plugin handles the rest, adding the meta tags to your site's header, so you never have to worry about them being removed during a theme update.
+The plugin handles the rest (no coding required), adding the meta tags to your site's header, so you never have to worry about them being removed during a theme update.

 == Frequently Asked Questions ==